-One of the best and easiest ways to implement this strategy is by creating and launching custom pop-ups that appear on your website and throughout your store.
+One of the best and easiest ways to implement this strategy is by creating and launching custom website popups that appear on your website and throughout your store.

-Want to give WisePops a try?
-Sign up for a risk-free 14-day trial now.
+Want to give Wisepops a try?
+Sign up for a risk-free 14-day trial.

 Tactic #3: Say Thank You in Delightful Ways